-“The year 2020 will be extremely important for mobile payment in Europe,” the Zurich-based European Mobile Payment Systems Association (EMPS) predicted as early as March of this year.
+“The year 2020 will be extremely important for mobile payment in Europe,” the Zurich-based European Mobile Payment Systems Association (EMPS) predicted as early as March last year.
 But even in its wildest dreams, the network with members from several European countries had not reckoned with what happened next.
 The number of users at the largest Swiss provider alone shot up to more than 2.4 million after just a few days of the lockdown.
 And the number of transactions in the stationary food retail sector rose to around 1.1 million in the Corona month of April, an increase of 15% compared with March.

 Payment process works completely contactless